 Chinese perceived value is influenced by brand name, region, and celebrity endorsement.
 The best celebrity endorsement a tea can have is to have been part of the imperial tribute system.
 If an emperor picked a tea (like Dragonwell) to be paid as tax instead of forced labor or army service, a whole region could be made famous.
 If a tea is good enough for the emperor, it is good enough for wealthy Chinese consumers today.

 This system of Tribute Tea may be long gone, but its legacy still dictates prices.
 In an economy where business deals and government contracts are fueled by gifts and bribes, tea has become a prime way to “show appreciation” to a government official who helps you out.
 If you are going to use tea instead of money, it needs to be tea that has recognized value.
-This means you have to buy a brand name tea form a large workshop grown in a famous Tribute Tea region.
+This means you have to buy a brand name tea from a large workshop grown in a famous Tribute Tea region.

 The fallout from Chinese gifting culture is that small farmers get left behind.
 Even small farmers in famous regions are looked over when a consumer can purchase the same tea from an established brand name workshop, complete with certificates of authenticity to go along with their purchase.
 This is especially true with pu’er tea. where a whole culture has developed that practically worships large players like Mengku and Xiaguan, while spurning true artisan growers, or farmers that wild pick and hand press tea like Master Zhou and Master Han of the Dongsa Farmers Cooperative.